elbgoods/laravel-trashmail-rule/README.md

 The package provides a configuration to define the rule behaviour.

-### Dead-Letter.Email

-By default the package uses an up-to-date list by [Dead-Letter.Email](https://www.dead-letter.email/).
-You can disable this in the config and control the caching behaviour.

 ### Denied domains

 You can add your own list of denied domains, these domains will always be blocked.